Ebazhanov/linkedin-skill-assessments-quizzes/adobe-photoshop/adobe-photoshop-quiz.md

 - [ ] View > Show > Selection Edges
 - [x] View > Show > Pixel Grid

-#### Q38.
-To save a panel layout arrangement, what should you create?
+#### Q38. what should you create to save a panel layout arrangement?

 - [ ] A tool set
 - [ ] A layer set